KenKundert/sshconfig/doc/configuring.rst

    copy the 'Device MAC address' into 'Cloned MAC address' and change a few digits.
 The digits are hexadecimal, so choose values between 0-9A-F. Then click 'Save', 'Close', and restart your network connection.

-proxy:
-   The name of the proxy to use by default when this network is active.

 In addition to the *NetworkEntry* class definitions, this file may also define *PREFERRED_NETWORKS*, *ROUTER_MACS*, *NMCLI_CONNS*.